2003-12-09 Wetland Monitoring Report1

 and trash was present on the west slope.
 Chelsea Property Group, Inc. has been made aware that

-they should remove trash- from .within this basin and teinstall the downed silt fencing in the
+they should remove trash from within this basin and reinstall the downed silt fencing in the

 performed in the near future.

 visits.
-Planting and seeding;of wetland vegetatign occurred after SER's second annual, site visit.
+Planting and seeding of wetland vegetation occurred after SER's second annual, site visit.

 v